-Beginning October 15, 2017, four Walt Disney World resort hotels will become dog-friendly as part of a pilot program that we’d expect will expand to other hotels if successful.
+Four Walt Disney World resort hotels are now dog-friendly as part of a pilot program that we’d expect will expand to other hotels if successful.
 In this post, we’ll share details about WDW’s dog-friendly program, fees, and what we think of this change.

 First, the details.
 As noted, this is starting at only four Walt Disney World resort hotels, which will each have a number of designated rooms that are dog-friendly.
 This means that there are still 20+ hotels at Walt Disney World that do not accommodate pets, along with all of the rooms in those 4 hotels that are not dog-friendly.
 Below is each hotel’s per night/per room pet-cleaning rate is: